CorwinNewall/maven-jdk-tools-wrapper/README.md

 Consult the `pom.xml` for more details.

-As the actual maven wizardry is quite elaborate, surprising to newcomers and a subject of future improvements, it is better not co copy-paste it around.
+As the actual maven wizardry is quite elaborate, surprising to newcomers and a subject of future improvements, it is better not to copy-paste it around.
 Hence this module exists so you do not have to know or care about the details.

-This dependency (hosted on maven central) do not have any runtime footprint (external dependencies, classes loaded) but merely instruct maven what to do on compile time.
+This dependency (hosted on maven central) does not have any runtime footprint (external dependencies, classes loaded) but merely instruct maven what to do on compile time.
 All the transitive dependencies brought to the client projects are `system` scoped.